Xilinx/Vitis_Libraries/graph/docs/guide_L2/kernels/estimated_diameter.rst

    :width: 80%
    :align: center

-There are several SSSP algorithm run in parallel as shown in the figure.
+There are several SSSP algorithms run in parallel as shown in the figure.

-The max module will find the maxmum distance found and keep record it.
+The max module will find the maximum distance found and keep a record of it.

 To find more distance between pairs of vertices, user can re-run this kernel multiple times.